-- J. All fittings shall be mechanical joint unless otherwise shown on the contract drawings or directed by the A/E. Where flanged pipe is shown no substitution of a Uni-Flange type joint will be used without prior approval of the District. - K. Fittings, 6 inch through 24 inch size shall be the compact body type and shall conform to the specifications of ANSI/AWWA C153/A21.53 (latest edition) in all respects. - L. Fittings shall be in accordance with the standard mechanical joint fittings manufactured by the U.S. Pipe and Foundry Company, American Cast Iron Pipe Company, Tyler/Union Foundry, Griffin, Star, Sigma or Pipeline Components Inc. - M. Restrained Joint Pipe and Fittings - 1.
-Restrained pipe and fittings are to be noted on Drawings where applicable.
-Retainer glands and similar devices will not be allowed unless prior approval by the District and then noted or shown on the Drawings. - 2.
-Restrained push-on pipe and fittings shall be either "Flex-Ring" or "Lok-Ring" (by American Cast Iron Pipe Company), or "TR Flex" (by U. S. Pipe and Foundry Company), or Super-Lock (by Clow Corporation).
-The lining and wall thickness shall be the same as that specified elsewhere in the section for the water lines. - For restraining valves use Megalug Series 100 as manufactured by EBAA Iron Sales Inc., Uni-Flange Series 1400 as manufactured by Ford, or One-Loc by Sigma. - N. The pipe manufacturer is to furnish the A/E a certificate of inspection, sworn to by the factory inspector in the presence of a notary public, stating that the pieces of pipe in the shipment were made and tested in accordance with ANSI A21.51 and that they were subjected to and withstood a hydrostatic pressure of 500 psi.
-Each statement is to give the number of pieces of pipe in the shipment, the length of each piece of pipe, and the serial number of each piece of pipe making up the shipment.
-In addition, the weight of each individual piece of pipe making up the shipment is to be listed opposite the serial number of each pipe length and attached to the certificate of inspection.
+- J. All fittings shall be mechanical joint unless otherwise shown on the contract drawings or directed by the District.
+Where flanged pipe is shown no substitution of a Uni-Flange type joint will be used without prior approval of the District. - K. Fittings, 6 inch through 24 inch size shall be the compact body type and shall conform to the specifications of ANSI/AWWA C153/A21.53 (latest edition) in all respects. - L. Fittings shall be in accordance with the standard mechanical joint fittings manufactured by the U.S. Pipe, American Cast Iron Pipe Company, Tyler/Union Foundry, Griffin, Star, McWane Ductile, Sigma or Pipeline Components Inc. - M. Restrained Joint Pipe and Fittings - Restrained pipe and fittings are to be noted on Drawings where applicable.
+Restrained gaskets such as Fast-Grip, Field Lok 350 or Sure Stop 350 shall not be allowed unless otherwise approved by the District in writing. - 2.
+Restrained push-on pipe shall be either "Flex-Ring" or "Lok-Ring" (by American Cast Iron Pipe Company), or "TR Flex" or "HP Lok" (by U. S. Pipe), or "TR Flex" (by McWane Ductile).
+The lining and wall thickness shall be the same as that specified elsewhere in the section for the water lines. - 3.
+For fittings 12-inch and smaller, restrained fittings shall be mechanical joint with restraining device Megalug Series 1100 as manufactured by EBAA Iron Sales Inc., Uni-Flange Series 1400 as manufactured by Ford, or One-Loc by Sigma. - 4.
+For fittings 16-inch and larger, restrained fittings shall be "Flex-Ring" or "Lok-Ring" (by American Cast Iron Pipe Company), or "TR Flex" (by U.S. Pipe and McWane Ductile). - 5.
+For restraining valves use Megalug Series 1100 as manufactured by EBAA Iron Sales Inc., Uni-Flange Series 1400 as manufactured by Ford, or One-Loc by Sigma.